jaejinchoi/FFP/README.md

     Input previous matrix, and add more items to the matrix without calculating a whole
 * -d
-    Output Jensen-Shannon distance matrix instead of Jsensen-Shannon divergence matrix which is default
+    Output Jensen-Shannon distance matrix instead of Jsensen-Shannon divergence matrix which is default Square root(JS divergence) = JS distance

 ### [Note]
-[-r] input accept low triangular distance matrix, and it requires all pair-wise FF_Profiles
+[-r] input low triangular matrix, and it requires all pair-wise FF_Profiles

 ### [Input]
-the output files of 'FFP_compress' which are Feature Frequency Profile(FFP)s
+The output files of 'FFP_compress' which are Feature Frequency Profile(FFP)s

 ### [Output]
-Standard output of low triangular Jensen-Shannon divergence, or distance, matrix Square root(JS divergence) = JS distance
+Standard output of low triangular Jensen-Shannon divergence, or distance, matrix

 ## Limitation: